markdoc/docs/pages/docs/syntax.md

 ## Variables

 Markdoc variables let you customize your Markdoc documents at runtime.
-Variables are all prefixed with a `$`.
+Variables are all prefixed with `$`.

 {% markdoc-example %}